 Over the years, I have learned a lot about sports training through various college courses (I finished my degree in Exercise Science in December 2012.) and my own personal research and experimentation.
-Most importantly, the experience of training people in person and via the internet has taught me more than any class ever could.
+Most importantly, the experience of training people has taught me more than any class ever could.
 It has become very apparent to me that a lot of people are clueless or terribly misinformed when it comes to training for sports.
 I created this site to attempt to remedy that situation by providing high quality sports training information to the public.
 Over time, it has developed into one of the best sources of sports training information on the internet, free or otherwise.
 This site was originally founded to help people with vertical jump training, but all the information can be applied to improving any athletic movement you desire.

 If you do not have time to complete the whole program, you can still benefit greatly from just part of it.
-It is not uncommon for athletes to jump 3 or more inches higher after the first 3 weeks of training.
+It is not uncommon for athletes to jump 3 inches higher after the first 3 weeks of training.